Evref-BL/Pharo-Tree-Sitter/README.md

 For instance, move your `python.dylib` under `/Pharo/vms/110-x64/Pharo.app/Contents/Resources/lib/`

+Pay attention !!
+Make sure that Pharo is closed when you move the libraries specially after modifications on the original project, for example adding a new api.
+Normally on Windows you cannot replace the existing dll (if you already generated it for the first time) unless Pharo is closed.
+But if you intend to make it on mac for example, you need to close it and reopen it so the new modifications are applied.

 ### Windows

 If you find issues in generating the libraries, you can find them [here for Windows](https://doi.org/10.5281/zenodo.15148695).
 This is a temporary solution until creating another one to dowload libraries automatically once this project is loaded locally.